peterhinch/micropython-micropower/README.md

 reads some data from a sensor then returns to standby.
 At intervals it uses an NRF24L01 radio to send the accumulated data to a remote host.
 The second is a remote display using the NRF24L01 to acquire data from a remote host and an e-paper display to enable this to be presented when the Pyboard is in standby.
-In either cae the Pyboard might be battery powered or powered from a power constrained source such as solar voltaic cells.
+In either case the Pyboard might be battery powered or powered from a power constrained source such as solar voltaic cells.

 ## Standby mode